navigate

 For a deep dive on wedding invitation papers and color options, read my guide: How to choose the right paper

-Pick from 23 classic hues for letterpress and flat print invitation suites.
+Pick from 24 classic hues for any letterpress or flat print invitation suite.
 Four classic metallic hues are available for foil stamp.

 Ink Colors